wangxiaohui2015/autobackup/README.md

 #Welcome to AUTOBACKUP

-This tool can help you to backup anything on your computer, and the output files is encrypted by AES-128.
+This tool can help you to backup anything on your computer, and the output files are encrypted by AES-128.

 ####For develop
 mvn package